Ariane 5: Development

 On 21 November 2012, ESA agreed to continue with the Ariane 5ME to meet the challenge of lower priced competitors.
 It was agreed the Vinci upper stage would also be used as the second stage of a new Ariane 6, and further commonality would be sought.
 Ariane 5ME qualification flight was scheduled for mid-2018, followed by gradual introduction into service.

 On 2 December 2014, ESA decided to stop funding the development of Ariane 5ME and instead focus on Ariane 6, which was expected to have a lower cost per launch and allow more flexibility in the payloads (using two or four P120C solid boosters depending on total payload mass).

 Solid propellant stage

-Work on the Ariane 5 EAP motors has been continued in the Vega programme.
-The Vega 1st stage engine – the P80 engine – is a shorter derivation of the EAP.
-The P80 booster casing is made of filament wound graphite epoxy, much lighter than the current stainless steel casing.
-A new composite steerable nozzle has been developed while new thermal insulation material and a narrower throat improve the expansion ratio and subsequently the overall performance.
-Additionally, the nozzle now has electromechanical actuators which have replaced the heavier hydraulic ones used for thrust vector control.
+Work on the Ariane 5 EAP motors was continued in the Vega programme.
+The Vega 1st stage engine – the P80 engine – was a shorter derivation of the EAP.
+The P80 booster casing was made of filament wound graphite epoxy, much lighter than the current stainless steel casing.
+A new composite steerable nozzle was developed while new thermal insulation material and a narrower throat improved the expansion ratio and subsequently the overall performance.
+Additionally, the nozzle had electromechanical actuators which replaced the heavier hydraulic ones used for thrust vector control.